 -T - HP3000 TurboImage compatibility mode

-If a file is specified, dbutil will process in batch mode
+If a file is specified, dbutil runs in batch mode and processes

-If the -n option is present, no changes will be made to the
+If the -n option is present no changes are applied to the

 The -n and -v options are only available when used